SigmaJahan/Towards-Understanding-the-Challenges-of-Bug-Localization-in-Deep-Learning-System/README.md

 ### 2_scoring

-1) a_similarity_models.py - Compute the similarity between bug reports and source files with rVSM (sf_sim)
+1) a_similarity_models.py: Compute the similarity between bug reports and source files with rVSM (sf_sim)
     - sf_sim with rVSM reference: Where should the bugs be fixed? more accurate information retrieval-based bug localization based on bug reports, ICSE'12
-2) b_bug_sim.py - Compute the similarity between a bug report and historical bug reports (br_sim)
+2) b_bug_sim.py: Compute the similarity between a bug report and historical bug reports (br_sim)
     - br_sim reference: Where should the bugs be fixed? more accurate information retrieval-based bug localization based on bug reports, ICSE'12
-3) c_code_structure_sim.py - Compute code structure score - method, class, variable, comment scores individually
+3) c_code_structure_sim.py: Compute code structure score - method, class, variable, comment scores individually
     - BLUiR Reference: Improving Bug Localization using Structured Information Retrieval (ASE 2013)
-4) d_results_combination.py - Combines the scores from method, class, variable, comment and sum them together for each source file.
+4) d_results_combination.py: Combines the scores from method, class, variable, comment and sum them together for each source file.
-5) e_final_similarity_bluir.py - Combines similarity score from a_similarity_models.py (sf_sim), similarity score from e_bug_sim.py (br_sim) and similarity score from h_results_combination.py (bm25_final) for the BluiR methodology.
+5) e_final_similarity_bluir.py: Combines similarity score from a_similarity_models.py (sf_sim), similarity score from e_bug_sim.py (br_sim) and similarity score from h_results_combination.py (bm25_final) for the BluiR methodology.
-6) f_final_similarity_buglocator.py - Combines the similarity score from a_similarity_models.py (sf_sim) and similarity score from e_bug_sim.py (br_sim) and use the euqation from the paper for BugLocator methodology.
+6) f_final_similarity_buglocator.py: Combines the similarity score from a_similarity_models.py (sf_sim) and similarity score from e_bug_sim.py (br_sim) and use the    equation from the paper for BugLocator methodology.
-7) g_strace_score.py - Compute similarity between bug report and stack trace
+7) g_strace_score.py: Compute similarity between bug report and stack trace
    - BRATracer reference: Boosting bug-report-oriented fault localization with segmentation and stack-trace analysis, ICSME'14
-8) h_commit_score_irbl.py - Compute the commit score
+8) h_commit_score_irbl.py: Compute the commit score
    - BLIA Reference: Improved bug localization based on code change histories and bug reports, IST'17

 ### 3_experimental results